Scott the Woz

-Scott the Woz (stylized as Scott The Woz) is a gaming comedy review web series created by American YouTuber Scott Wozniak.
-The series, starring Wozniak, covers video games and gaming history.
+Scott the Woz (stylized in start case) is a gaming review comedy web series created by and starring American YouTuber Scott Wozniak.
+Wozniak covers video game topics such as consoles, accessories, gaming history and subculture.
 Episodes are written and directed by Wozniak, with recurring characters played by his friends.

-The series is known for its philanthropic efforts, with fundraisers collectively raising over $1 million for charity.
+The first episode of Scott the Woz was released on YouTube in January 2017.
+Production is done under his own later-formed production company, Blue Border Entertainment.
+Scott the Woz is known for its philanthropic efforts, by selling limited edition merchandise, inducing an officially licensed version of the Monopoly board game, with fundraisers collectively raising over $1 million for charity.
 From 2021 to 2022, compilations of episodes were syndicated on the revival of the TV network G4.

-The reception for the web series has been generally positive from critics and writers.
+Scott the Woz has received positive reception from video game journalists and writers, with critics praising the surrealist humor and writing.
+As of July 2026, the channel has over 2 million subscribers, with the series amassing a cult following.
+Wozniak also hosts a secondary channel, Scott's Stash, for unscripted content.

 Premise

 Scott the Woz is a video game review web series, with a focus on discussion and retrospective of video games topics such as consoles, accessories, merchandise, history and subculture.

-Most episodes adhere to a structure where Scott explains or analyzes a video-game related topic, interspersed with cutaway skits and some recurring jokes.
+Most episodes adhere to a structure where Wozniak explains or analyzes a video-game related topic, interspersed with cutaway skits and some recurring jokes.
 Some episodes deviate from this structure, and feature the video-game topic as interludes between scenes, or are simply just an extended skit with video-game references and themes.
+The show has recurring characters played by Wozniak's friends.
+Video game memorabilia are shown on his carpet.

 These reviews show his opinion for entertainment, but are often researched to present information about these products and companies, while giving critique of faulty or misleading products.
 He draws from a large collection of game merchandise.
 The topic of his videos can vary from specific franchises and games like Super Mario and Sonic the Hedgehog to broader game genres and categories, like "3D Gaming" and "Console Pack-In Games".